Industrial airflow verification

 • Static pressure checks to identify hidden restrictions

-• Documentation suitable for internal EHS programs or audits
+• Measurement documentation suitable for internal maintenance, EHS, or contractor discussions

 Common triggers: welding fumes, grinding dust, odour complaints, or “it only works when the doors are open”.

-Make-up air (MUA) and building pressure balance supply vs exhaust • infiltration
+Make-up air (MUA), ventilation balance, and building pressure supply vs exhaust • airflow balance • infiltration

 • Supply vs. exhaust balance checks to diagnose negative/positive building pressure